ECE-196/docs/content/tutorials/MiniProject3_BL.md

 ### Learning Objectives

-- Controlling ESP32 in Python and Arduino
+- Configure the ESP32 Dev board to control a vibration motor
-- Making a GUI in Python to control a vibration motor
+- Use Circuit Python to control the intensity and delay of the vibration motor

 ### Background Information